 |*Please note: while colleges and universities may use a quarter-based system (fall, winter, spring, summer) students are not generally expected to attend the summer quarter, so awards are distributed in thirds.
 The annual maximum award amounts and lifetime maximum amounts remain the same.
 For example, you will not receive four payments totaling $13,332 in one academic year.|

-As always, if you have any questions, please contact your DCTAG counselor.
+As always, if you have any questions, please contact your DCTAG advisor.

 College costs and your DCTAG award may change based on a few things – tuition amount, expected family contribution, and your enrollment level (full-time or part-time… there is no eligibility below half-time).

 DCTAG awards cannot pay for mini-terms or non-accredited online classes.
-Also all Study-Abroad Programs must be at the home institution and there must be both an in and out of state tuition charge.
-Most Study-Abroad Programs are not eligible for DCTAG funding.
-If you are not sure what these are or if impacts you, please contact a DCTAG counselor!
+Also, all Study-Abroad Programs must be at the home institution and there must be both an in- and out-of-state tuition charge.
+Most Study-Abroad Programs have a flat tuition charge and as a result, are not eligible for DCTAG funding.
+In addition, many online classes are charged at the in-state tuition rate.
+As DCTAG pays only the difference between in and out-of-state tuition, such courses are also not eligible for DCTAG funding.
+If you are not sure what these are or if it impacts you, please contact a DCTAG advisor!